benchmark-urbanism/cityseer-api/docs/modules/centrality.md

 :::

 ::: danger Important
 Graph decomposition provides a more granular representation of variations along street lengths.
-However, setting the `decompose` parameter too small can increase the computation time unnecessarily for subsequent analysis.
-It is generally not necessary to go smaller $20m$, and $50m$ may already be sufficient for many cases.
+However, setting the `decompose` parameter too small in relation to the size of the graph can increase the computation time unnecessarily for subsequent analysis.
+For larger-scale urban analysis, it is generally not necessary to go smaller $20m$, and $50m$ may already be sufficient for many cases.
+On the other-hand, it may be feasible to go as small as 2m for very small networks, such as building circulation networks.

 :::